Davide64-dev/FEUP_FSI_CTF/CTF8.md

 ### Q2.
 Which inputs you can manipulate to encroach the query?
 Which Special Characters you use and why?

-For this exploit, the most important keywords that we might have in mind are:
+To exploit the system, special characters like ;, --, and ' are crucial:

-* `;`: This character is important because it represents the end of an sql statement
+* `;`: Denotes the end of an SQL statement.

-* `--`: These two characters together are the declaration of the beggining of a comment in SQL.
+* `--`: Represents the beginning of an SQL comment.

-* `'`: This character marks the beggining and the end of a string in SQL
+* `'`: Marks the beginning and end of an SQL string.

 ### Q3.
 Which SQL query is effectively executed with your malicious login attempt?
 Why does this query allow you to login?

-To have a successful malicious login attempt, we can use the following input
+To achieve a successful malicious login attempt, we can manipulate the inputs as follows:

 * Username: `admin';--`
 * Password : `Anything that is not empty`

-What this will do is to write the username of the user we want to enter in (`admin`).
-Then we use `'` to close the string that queries to the database the user with that input.
-Then, we use the `;` to close the.
-Then we use the `--` to comment everything that comes after the query we want to execute.
+When utilizing the input `admin';--` for the username, the SQL injection exploit strategically employs special characters.
+First, the injected `'`serves to prematurely close the string that queries the database for the specified user, in this case, 'admin.'
+Following this, the semicolon (`;`) is employed to terminate the ongoing SQL statement.
+Finally, the double hyphen (`--`) is used to initiate an SQL comment, effectively nullifying any subsequent code that may follow in the original query.

-The actual query that is done is this one:
+This input manipulates the query as follows:

 ```sql
 SELECT username FROM user WHERE username = 'admin'; -- AND password = '".$password."'";
 ```

-Which is semanticaly equivelant to this:
+This is semantically equivalent to:

 ```sql
 SELECT username FROM user WHERE username = 'admin';